satoshiKajii/StereoLoco/README.md

 # StereoLoco

+# Concept

+The app is to make an incoming monaural audio signal "pseudo-stereophonic".

 # Usage:

 There are 2 sliders, one of which ("buffer size") determines incoming audio sample size 2^N (default N = 11),